Information and Resources

 Share 4 Life strives to meet the needs of the community by offering a variety of high quality and engaging programs, services and initiatives for families, including children, youth, adult and senior citizens who live in low and moderate income communities.

 Adults & Seniors Served

-Discover what’s possible when a community creates together.
+Great things are possible when a community comes together.

-We provide educational programs that address issues affecting disadvantaged communities in New York City through awareness, education, media projects, the arts, and personal and community development activities.
+We provide educational programs that address issues affecting marginalized communities in New York City through awareness, education, media projects, the arts, and personal and community development activities.

 Realizing that visual stimulation is one of the most effective ways to communicate messages – particularly to youth – S4L fights for social change by developing supportive projects with creative campaigns: it infuses film and music with health awareness to warn people about the consequences of high-risk behavior and empower them to make decisions that will lead them to live safe, healthy and productive lives.